OrchardCMS/OrchardDoc/docs/Documentation/Extension-Loaders.markdown

 At a high level, this process can be divided in 3 distinct phases:

-* _Discovery_: figure out what are the modules present in the web site
+* _Discovery_: Figure out what extensions are present withing the application.
-* _Activation_: figure out what strategy to use to "activate" (or load) each module
+* _Activation_: Figure out what strategy to use to "activate" (or load) each extension.
-* _References Resolution_: figure out what are the assembly references needed to be activated for each module.
+* _References Resolution_: Figure out what are the assembly references needed to be activated for each extension.
 This phase is technically part of the "Activation" phase, but it is easier to think about the problem of reference resolution as a separate concern.

-Once modules are properly activated, they are further examined to detect and enable individual _features_, but this is a topic for another section.
+Once each extension is properly activated, they are further examined to detect and enable individual _features_, but this is a topic for another section.

 # Discovery

 The list of available extensions in an Orchard installation is built by searching various folders of the file system for `Module.txt` and `Theme.txt` files.
 The folders looked at by default are listed in the following sections.

+##  `~/Core` Folder

+The `~/Core` folder contains, by convention, modules defined in the `Orchard.Core` assembly.
+These modules are part of the "Core" Orchard system and are not intended to be modified as freely as modules in the `~/Modules` folder.

 ##  `~/Modules` Folder

 The `~/Modules` folder is intended to contain the vast majority of Orchard modules.
 The convention is that each module is stored in a sub-folder named `<ModuleName>` containing a single `Module.txt` file.
 Packaging, distribution and sharing of modules is only supported for modules in the `~/Modules` folder.

-##  `~/Core` Folder

-The `~/Core` folder contains, by convention, modules defined in the `Orchard.Core` assembly.
-These modules are part of the "Core" Orchard system and are not intended to be modified as freely as modules in the `~/Modules` folder.

 ##  `~/Themes` Folder